nirajvnec/testLTC/README.md

+Dear Team, I am pleased to inform you that the Mars Enquiry Tool version 24.1.4 has been successfully deployed to production and all IT checks are completed.

 This documentation is essential should there be any inquiries regarding the rationale behind these changes const hierarchyName = Object.keys(this.parsedJsonHierarchies['MAS FRS Hierarchies'])[0];
 this.totalNumberOfHierarchies = this.parsedJsonHierarchies['MAS FRS Hierarchies'][hierarchyName][1].nodes.length;